MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 If you need help with MyChart, call us at 1-844-442-4278.

 The decision to have obesity surgery is an important and often difficult one.
-The surgeons and the bariatric team at the University of Chicago Medicine Center for the Surgical Treatment of Obesity have been leaders in the field for more than 20 years and are ready to help support and guide you through the decision-making process.
+The bariatric surgeons at the University of Chicago Medicine have been leaders in the field of bariatrics for more than 15 years and are ready to support and guide you through the decision-making process.
 Patients who are interested in learning more about our surgical weight loss program can attend a free information session.

 Our surgical teams are among the most experienced and innovative in the world when it comes to minimally invasive obesity surgery.
 They have performed more of these procedures than any other surgeons in the Midwest.
 In fact, our board-certified surgeons were the first in the Chicago area to perform laparoscopic Roux-en-Y gastric bypass surgery and the first in the Midwest to perform laparoscopic duodenal switch surgery, which offers hope for the most severely obese patients.